Updated July 27, 2017

-1. Guest post on sites where your potential readers hang out
+1. Guest post on sites where your potential audience hangs out (and are high quality)

 You want traffic that sticks.
-You want people to be so intrigued by your guest post that they click over to your blog (via your link in the bio) and find even more great info they love.
+You want people to be so intrigued by your guest post they click over to your site (via your link in the bio) and find even more great info they love.

 2. Submit only original content; avoid duplicate content

-In other words, your guest post submission should not be a post you have already published on your blog or elsewhere.
+Your guest post should not be a post you have already published on your blog or elsewhere.
 I have rejected submissions for this reason alone.
 Some of them would otherwise have been good fits.

-Others feel differently, but in my opinion, unless there is an explicit understanding between you and the blog owner, I feel it’s respectful to write something original.
+Unless there is an explicit understanding between you and the blog owner about using content you’ve published elsewhere, it’s respectful and wise to write something original.
 To me, it demonstrates care and concern for them and their readers, not just getting traffic for yourself.

 3. Write well, really well